BioDivHealth/Disease-prevalence-NicheCentralityTheory/README.md

 - Select the algorithm to calculate species SDM (right now only GLMs are implemented)
 - Download the spatial information for the different rodent species
 - Get the disease prevalence data
+- Add a distance to border and distance to polygon (size) arguments to distnce_p_points functiom